AI for Designers.

 Where AI fits across research, exploration, systems, copy, prototyping, and handoff — and where it shouldn't.
 Walked through on a real project.

-Rebuild a piece of your work
+Capstone: Rebuild a piece of your work

 The deliverable.
 Pick one stage of a real design problem and rebuild it using the AI-augmented process.
 You'll produce a portfolio-ready piece of work, a documented process, and a short reflection.

-Capstone share + Q&A + what's next
+Closing: Capstone share + Q&A + what's next

 Share your work.
 See what your peers built.
 Ask anything.
 We close with a clear map of how to keep going after today.